Ferdilii/motorized_macro_rail_int_fix/README.md

 or a [attachable modifier](https://www.bhphotovideo.com/c/product/275182-REG/Raynox_DCR_250_DCR_250_2_5x_Super_Macro.html) makes this type of photography possible.

-Unfortunately, due to the physics of photographic lenses, taking photos of very small object typically has a very low depth of field, where only a thin slice of the object is in focus, often much less than 1mm.
+Unfortunately, due to the [physics of photographic lenses](https://en.wikipedia.org/wiki/Depth_of_field), taking photos of very small object typically has a very low depth of field, where only a thin plane of the object appears in focus, often much less than 1mm.

 ![low DOF image]()